Quick and easy 8-step plan to figure out your new house budget

 First thing’s first.
 Just like trying on wedding gowns, you only try on ones you can afford.
 Because, if not, all of sudden you’re sitting in a pool of tears, bridal salon champagne and wrinkled tulle (that you can’t afford).
 Buying a house is a crazy-emotional concept.
 As soon as you find that dream house, it can be hard to tear yourself away and fall back to reality.
 Before you fall in love, your first move is setting a budget.

-6) Set some cash aside for the move.
 Moving ain’t cheap!
 Set aside $1-2K for moving expenses like moving trucks, boxes, cleaning supplies, professional movers, etc. Part of that pot o’ money can go toward new furniture to fill your new house, too.

 Want to stretch your home budget?
 Consider what you can sacrifice.
 Just think: skipping dinners out and cutting down on your non-essential purchases (ahem, we’re looking at you, fantasy football and new wardrobe) can get you closer to that dream house.